Shopping with toddlers - Hints and tips to help you have peaceful shopping trips with little ones.

 Recently I have seen a couple of mums struggling through their weekly or monthly shopping excursion with energetic or miserable toddlers.
 I remember the feeling when little one has a melt down in the shopping center and you feel like everyone is watching you thinking that you are such a terrible mother.

-Secretly I think they are thinking: "Hmm, I remember those days" or "That's why I left my toddler at home with a carer!"
+Secretly I think they are thinking: "Hmm, I remember those days" or "That's why I left my toddler at home with my Mum!"

 Either way, over the years and with 4 toddlers (who eventually grew to be children who were perfect angels in shops) I picked up a few tips that I would like to hand onto the readers of this website.

-If these tips do not bring some semblance of peace to your shopping trips, you may consider shopping once a week when your husband can watch over your toddler at home.
+If these tips do not bring some semblance of peace to your shopping trips, you may consider shopping once a week when you can arrange for someone to watch over your toddler at home.

 This was what I did by the time my 3rd child had outgrown the baby sling.
 There just wasn't space in the shopping cart for another child.

 Moms tend to feel guilty when shopping with toddlers for all sorts of silly things, but if shopping without your toddler results in a mom feeling more relaxed, then do it!
 Maybe you will be better focused, shop quicker and have time to fit in a latte before you go home!

 Also take a peep at this page about making money whilst shopping with your children.
 Read the full account, but yes I would get paid £50 per visit to a shop of my choosing.
 My Kids would each receive £25 in Amazon vouchers.
 (Cash cannot be given to children).
 My children would not be approached, spoken to, nothing.
 I would be instructed to walk them down an aisle and stay for a few minutes.
 My children would be observed to see what caught their eye!
 That was it, easy money.

 If you haven't got the opportunity to leave your toddler at home and they are prone to tantrums and wriggling out of the trolley, then you have an opportunity to focus on training your child's character.